Glyochi/LLLM-serving/orchestration/README.md

         - `app-server.other-ns.svc.cluster.local` (will resolve here)
         - `app-server.other-ns.cluster.local`
         - `app-server.other-ns.` (absolute domain name)
-    - [Quirky] with this knowledge in mind, there's a weird case where `triton.observability.svc.cluster.local` doesnt get resolved but `triton.observability.svc.clutser.local.` with the trailing `.` does
+    - [Quirky] with this knowledge in mind, there's a weird case where `triton.observability.svc.cluster.local` doesnt get resolved but `triton.observability.svc.clutser.local` with the trailing `.` does
         - This is because the second one has 5 dots, which means it wont try all the possible combinations like above => absolute reference to the service
         - But it also means that some combinations of the tried out domain is causing issue?
 Why?

 ## minikube